-This type is of least sever type.
-In this type desmoglein 1 protein is destroyed by the autoantibody.
+This type is of least severe type.
+In this type desmoglein, 1 protein is destroyed by the autoantibody.
 This type of pemphigus is found in the top dry layer of the skin.
 There are formations of crusty sores that often begin on the scalp[ and will move to the chest, back and face.
-In this type mouth sores are not present.
+In this type, mouth sores are not present.

-The characteristic of this type is seen microscopically and characteristics are intraepidermal bullae with neutrophils and epsinophils.
+The characteristic of this type is seen microscopically and characteristics are intraepidermal bullae with neutrophils and eosinophils.

 paraneoplastic pemphigus (PNP):

-This type is a complication of cancer, usually lymphoma and castleman’s disease.
-There are painful sores present on the mouth, lips and the esophagus.
+This type is a complication of cancer, usually lymphoma and Castleman’s disease.
+There are painful sores present on the mouth, lips and the oesophagus.
 In this type of disease process often involves the lungs, causing bronchiolitis obliterans.

-Pemphigus most commonly occur in older people but the disease can also affect the younger individuals and even babies.
+Pemphigus most commonly occurs in older people but the disease can also affect the younger individuals and even babies.